 Impeaching Trump & Global Community

-From an anthropological perspective which strives for international dialogue and intercultural understanding, Trump’s presidency is disastrous.
+From an anthropological perspective which strives for international dialogue and intercultural understanding, Trump’s presidency has been singularly disastrous.
 There really has never been any coherent international policy or a sense of living in a global community.
 Instead, we have a mess of incoherent responses coupled to a rotating cast of conflicting characters supposedly in charge of international relations.
 Trump has insulted most of the places where anthropologists traditionally study.

 Impeachment & Climate Crisis